csc-ubc-okanagan/workshops/docs/R_exploring-data.md

 ## [1] 853
 ```

-And for use later, we can also generate a vector of those which are complete, identified by  their index number.
+And for use later, when subsetting, we can also generate a vector of those which are complete, identified by  their index number.
 This is done with `which()`

 ```r